-Pure unadulterated sweet sticky maple syrup in a sugar shack, it doesn’t get more Canadian than this.
+Pure unadulterated sweet sticky maple syrup in a sugar shack in Quebec, it doesn’t get more Canadian than this.
 And seeing the price it fetches on the world market these days many insiders consider the naturally made product as the new liquid gold.
 At last count, a barrel can obtain $1,800 compared to $57 on average for a crude oil barrel.

-To boot a precious few cabanes à sucres (aka sugar shacks) are even older than Canada.
+To boot, a precious few cabanes a sucre (sugar shacks) are even older than Canada!

-As blankets of snow cover the picturesque countryside across this French-speaking province (English is really heard in the bigger hubs like Montreal and Quebec City), sugar shacks are aiming their sights on milder days when the life cycle of the sugar maple tree resumes and the sap starts flowing.
+As blankets of snow cover the picturesque countryside across this French-speaking province (English is spoken in the bigger hubs like Montreal and Quebec City), sugar shacks are aiming their sights on milder days when the life cycle of the sugar maple tree resumes and the sap starts flowing.

 Typically the prime time in these parts is March through April but with the frigid cold blast this winter it’s anyone’s guess on the start of the harvest season.

 But in the meanwhile, we can all prepare to smack our lips together on the upcoming sweet syrup that’ll hopefully soon flow.

 Still, you’ll find some sugar shacks are open year-round, as many establishments stage old-timey shows celebrating the world of syrup.

 Here’s where to enjoy the best sugar shacks in Quebec.

 Sugar Shacks in Montreal (Cabane a sucre Montreal)

 One of the last bastions of maple groves on the island of Montreal, this 245-hectare forest reserve which is part of McGill University offers a two-hour guided tour with a detour to the sugar shack.